City

 2. Registered Nurse

-RNs provide care to patients and help with medical procedures.
-They work in hospitals and clinics.
-This job needs a nursing degree and a license.
+RNs provide care to patients and work closely with doctors.
+They need a nursing degree and a license.
+Hospitals and clinics in Zion offer many positions.

 Find Registered Nurse jobs in Zion, IL